Nanaya: Outside Mesopotamia

 In offering lists from Ur III period Mari, a goddess named ^{d}Nin-Na-na-a, seemingly Nanaya with the determinative "lady" (nin) added to her name, appears in among gods introduced from Uruk, alongside Ninshubur, Dumuzi and (Nin-)Bizila.
-Additionally, a deity of uncertain identity known from Mari and Khana, Nanni, is more likely to be connected to Nanaya than Nanna, as the name is grammatically feminine.
+Additionally, a deity of uncertain identity known from Mari and Ḫana, Nanni, is more likely to be connected to Nanaya than Nanna, as the name is grammatically feminine.
 In the west Nanaya is also attested in Emar, though only in a god list.

 The only known reference to worship of Nanaya among the Hittites comes from a single document mentioning her as the goddess of the town Malidaskuriya in the district of Durmitta, located in the proximity of the middle of the river Kızılırmak.
 It has been proposed that her worship in that location was a relic of Old Assyrian practices.
 Possible theophoric names are known from Hittite sources too.

 Nanaya was also worshipped in Susa in Elam, where she is particularly well attested in Seleucid times.
 It is uncertain at which point was she introduced to this city, though it has been proposed her arrival in the local pantheon was connected with the theft of her statue during a raid.
 Greek authors regarded her as the main goddess of Susa.